Last updated on 30 October 2022

 Easy, right?
 Check out the video below, see how I add an Adjustment Clip over a video and how modifying the transform properties affects the video below it.

 I hope you will find this article helpful and that it will help speed up your workflow considerably.
-For everything else, stay creative and original in your work!
-Take a look at my other DaVinci Resolve tutorials.
+For everything else, stay creative and original in your work, then take a look at my other DaVinci Resolve tutorials.